← All posts

 You want the deepest ATS scan reports and you are running high application volumes.
 Jobscan.
 The match-score breakdowns are the best in the category and the historical training data shows in the recommendations.
 Pair with a separate interview tool if you need that.

 You only need a strong, ATS-compatible resume and your application volume is low.
-Rezi at $29 a month, or Kickresume at around $24 a month if you want broader templates and an integrated cover letter builder.
+Rezi at $29 a month, or Kickresume at $24 a month if you want broader templates and an integrated cover letter builder.
 Both produce clean ATS-compatible output without the cost or complexity of broader platforms.

 Whatever you pick, the tool only matters if you actually tailor before applying.
 The single biggest predictor of interview rate in 2026 is per-job customization, not template quality.
 Pick the tool that makes per-application tailoring the path of least resistance, then do it for every posting that matters.